cantierecreativo/admino/README.md

 end
 ```

 Each query object gets initialized with a hash of params, and features a `#scope` method that returns the filtered/sorted result set.
-As you may have guessed, query objects can be great companions to index controller actions:
+As you may have guessed, query objects can be great companions to index actions:

 ```ruby
 class TasksController < ApplicationController